RazielHanan/DroneGuidanceProject/README.md

 `pip install djitellopy`

-link to DJITelloPy possible functions: https://djitellopy.readthedocs.io/en/latest/tello/
+link to DJITelloPy functions: https://djitellopy.readthedocs.io/en/latest/tello/

 # (2) How to start the system:
-* locate your drone in a open space.
+* locate your drone in an open space.
 * run 'Project_V1.1.py' module.
 * takeoff: press 'p' until you get the desired height (8-10 meters).
 * press 'l' to start the system.
-* land the drone and close the programs and video: press 'q'.
+* press 'q' land the drone and close the programs and video.
 > ### optional:
-* you can press anytime 'r' key to stop the drone and end the tracking after objects.
+* you can press the 'r' key anytime to stop the drone and end the tracking after objects.

 # (3) Modules:

-* **Project_V1.1.py** - the Main script. unite the different modules and call them by specific order.
+* **Project_V1.1.py** - the Main script.
+Unites the different modules and call them by specific order.

 > #### **Detection and Tracking Modules:**

->> [1] first of all, after receiving each new frame from the drone we will want to detect the objects in the image:
+>> [1] first of all, after receiving each new frame from the drone we will want to detect the objects in the image (the user, destination and obstacles):

 * **UserRecognition.py** - includes 'detect_user' function.
 Responsible for the module that deals with tracking the user in the frames received from the drone.